 Psychological Science at NMU

-The Department of Psychological Science offers a master of science in Psychological Science degree and a certificate in Applied Behavior Analysis.
+The Department of Psychological Science offers a master of science in Psychology degree and a certificate in Applied Behavior Analysis.
 Each program has its own set of admission and program requirements.

-The degree requirements for the MS in Psychological Science are a minimum of 32 graduate-level course credits, which must include
+The degree requirements for the MS in Psychology are a minimum of 32 graduate-level course credits, which must include

 - successful completion of a course on advanced research methods (PSY 505), advanced statistical analysis (PSY 506), and using scholarly resources (AIS 535) for a total of 8 credits,